medical robotics

 ➡️ Start Your Static Analysis FREE Trial

-Medical robots are also doing a lot more independently of the surgeon.
-Autonomous robotic surgery lets the operator select from autonomously generated surgical plans, and the robot takes it from there.
+Modern medical robot systems are now working alongside humans and even performing complex surgeries — sometimes, without the need for a surgeon to even be in the same room as the patient.
+Autonomous robotic surgery, for example, lets the operator select from autonomously generated surgical plans, and the robot takes it from there.

 Health tech is doing a lot outside the operating room, too.
 For example, a Nature study has revealed that an AI system can identify cancers from screening X-rays, outperforming humans at the same task in some instances.
 Wearables and remote patient monitoring (RPM) systems help both doctors and patients track changes in blood pressure or glucose levels.
 And at the administrative level, service robots in healthcare are helping with inventory and material transportation, prepping patient rooms and tracking medical supplies.
-Soon, it may become commonplace for robot companions to keep patients company and to assist them during their hospital stay and beyond.
-And, with the rise in popularity of generative AI, patients may soon be able to more accurately check their symptoms with technology like Chat GPT before seeing their general practitioner (GP).

 Of course, it takes a lot of coordination and connectivity to keep these systems up and running, and, unfortunately, that’s where malicious actors try to hack in.
-It is imperative to ensure cybersecurity to keep medical devices and robots functional and secure – in some cases, patient lives depend on it.
+It is imperative to ensure cybersecurity to keep medical devices and robots functionally safe and secure — in some cases, patient lives depend on it.

-Back to topWhy Are Coding Standards for Medical Robotics Important?
+Why Are Coding Standards for Medical Robotics Engineering Important?

 The safety and security of code in healthcare devices and medical robots is important for a variety of reasons, from protecting patient privacy to improving patient quality of life and even saving lives.
 As most medical device security vulnerabilities are introduced during software development, it’s important to start checking for vulnerabilities early in the software development lifecycle, ideally as the code is being written.